Arriving at Your Veterinary Practice Valuation: A Comprehensive Guide

 - What factors do I consider “high-risk” and where does this practice land on those factors?

-Risk factors have different weights depending on category and buyer priorities, but collectively help to calculate the purchase price multiple applied to your EBITDA.
-The multiple is essentially the multiplied EBITDA the buyer is willing to pay for your veterinary practice with the expectation that they’ll make money back and then some.
-For example, if a veterinary practice has a multiple of 10x, the clinic is valued at 10 times the estimated annual EBITDA.
+The multiple is essentially multiplied by the normalized EBITDA to determine the valuation a buyer is willing to pay for your veterinary practice with the expectation that they’ll make money back and then some.
+For example, if a veterinary practice has a multiple of 10x, the clinic is valued at 10 times the normalized annual EBITDA.